 Departing from the assumption that there is a single and stable conception of religious liberty—enshrined in international law, the United Nations protocols and national constitutions—this project undertakes a comparative study of the multiple historical trajectories, concepts, and practices now organized under the rubric of religious freedom.

-Funded by a three-year (2011-2014) grant from the Henry R. Luce Initiative on Religion and International Affairs, the project is jointly based at the University of California, Berkeley, and Northwestern University's Buffett Center for International and Comparative Studies and will be affiliated with SUNY-Buffalo Law and University of Maryland Law.
+Funded by a three-year (2011-2014) grant from the Henry R. Luce Initiative on Religion and International Affairs, the project is jointly based at the University of California, Berkeley, and Northwestern University's Buffett Center for International and Comparative Studies.

 Project Website »